 More schools of pharmacy enter the market to meet demand

 More pharmacists are graduating than ever because there has been tremendous growth in the number of pharmacy schools.
-As of January 2019, there are 142 accredited pharmacy schools in the U.S., about 60 more schools than in 2000, according to the American Journal of Pharmaceutical Education (AJPE).
-That’s 73% growth in just the schools, which is huge.
+As of January 2021, there are 140 schools in the U.S. that are accredited by the Accreditation Council for Pharmacy Education (ACPE).
+That’s about 60 more than in 2000, or a 73% growth in Doctor of Pharmacy programs.

 The “real” job market for pharmacists

 It may seem like the job market for pharmacists is growing rapidly.
-But we’ve heard from hundreds of pharmacists here at Student Loan Planner, and many of them are having trouble finding full-time work.
+But we’ve heard from hundreds of pharmacists here at Student Loan Planner®.
+And many of them are having trouble finding full-time work.

 Pharmacists often get the short end of the stick as these major pharmacy chains try to cut costs by hiring many part-time employees instead of paying for full-time benefits.
 Why can they do this?
 It’s because of all of the people now being accepted and graduating with a PharmD.

 Companies like Kroger laid off pharmacists and moved weekly work hours down from 40 to 32.
-CVS, Walgreens and Target are hiring part-time pharmacists rather than full time.
+CVS, Walgreens and Target have been hiring part-time pharmacists rather than full time.
 We’ve heard from many pharmacists that they have to take on two part-time jobs because their employer isn’t giving them enough hours.

 But it’s not only that.
 Residency is also now becoming a thing for pharmacists.
 Though this leads to much better training, it’s not great for salaries.
 It means hospitals can pay less for pharmacists right out of school.